Introduction to Rust

 | ^^^^^ cannot assign twice to immutable variable

-Key Insight: In Rust, variables are immutable by default.
-You must explicitly make them mutable with mut.
+Key insight: variables are immutable by default.
+To rebind, write mut.

 Rust's Philosophy